niklas-hasselmeyer/minidusen/README.md

 Currently stable MySQL versions only allow FULLTEXT indexes on MyISAM tables (this will change in MySQL 5.6).
 You don't however want to migrate your models to MyISAM tables because of their many limitations (poor crash recovery, no transactions, etc.).

-To work around this, Dusen uses a separate MyISAM table `search_texts` to index your searchable text.
+To work around this, Minidusen uses a separate MyISAM table `search_texts` to index your searchable text.
 Each row in your model's table will be shadowed by a corresponding row in `search_texts`.
-Dusen will automatically create, update and destroy these shadow rows as your model records change.
+Minidusen will automatically create, update and destroy these shadow rows as your model records change.

 ### Setup and usage